 The holster style strap gives you the hands-free ability like many other straps but also moves the weight from your shoulders and neck to your hip.
 It is perfect for those that can’t handle the extra pressure on their upper body but still want secure quick access.

-The connection clip on these straps tend to be extremely secure to prevent breaking or dropping and you have the choice to carry a camera on each hip.
+The connection clip on these straps tends to be extremely secure to prevent breaking or dropping and you have the choice to carry a camera on each hip.
 The only problem with these straps is they can be a bit more expensive and may cause you to smack your camera on objects when working in tight spaces.

 The material used in your camera strap plays three key roles including comfort, aesthetics and of course durability.
 Materials can range anywhere from a scarf to the toughest of leather.